 Ask about the effects and how things feel rather than ask for indicas or sativas.
 Budtenders can offer so much insight once they have a sense of what you’re goals are.

-Look for products and companies that test each batch and strain for terpene profile, not just cannabinoid content.
+Look for cannabis products and companies that test each batch and strain for terpene profile, not just cannabinoid content.
 Some of the better companies will give you the top three terpenes in each product, for example, so you can better track which terpenes and cannabinoids in combination work to achieve the type of experience you need.

 Consider your cannabis experience.
 Consider a low-THC strain if your tolerance is low, or once with a good balance of CBD.
 If you are just getting started, ask your budtender about “entry-level” strains, such as Jack Herer or Pineapple Express.
 These strains usually produce milder effects that are easier to tolerate.